-For a few hours in September 2010, generation from onshore wind in the Highlands and Islands exceeded local demand meaning that the region was powered from 100 per cent renewable energy.
+Interestingly, for a few hours in September 2010, generation from onshore wind in the Highlands and Islands exceeded local demand meaning that the region was powered from 100 per cent renewable energy.
+In the past six years this has become a much more common occurrence.

 Significant investment has been made at Machrihanish by Wind Towers Scotland Ltd to create a major manufacturing facility for onshore and offshore wind towers.